openeemeter/caltrack/analysis/monthly/README.md

 #### Selecting balance point tempuratures for HDD and CDD

-Balance point tempuratures will be selected by doing a search over the two parameter HDD and CDD model separately using the following grid search criteria:
+Balance point temperatures will be selected by doing a search over the two parameter HDD and CDD model separately using the following grid search criteria:

 Search range for HDD base: `55 degrees F to 70 degrees F` Search range for CDD base: `65 degrees F to 75 degrees F`